-Coping with flight issues can be really frustrating.
-However, the positive thing is that the European Union has regulations to assist travelers when things go wrong.
-If you’re taking a plane in the EU, it’s smart to be aware of these regulations.
+Handling flight problems can be really frustrating.
+However, the positive thing is that the European Union has laws to assist travelers when things go wrong.
+If you’re flying in the EU, it’s smart to know about these regulations.
 They can help you out if your flight goes off course.

 Passenger Rights under EU Regulation 261/2004